1m5/1m5-java/platform/src/main/java/io/onemfive/network/sensors/tor/README.md

-# 1m5-tor
+# 1M5 TOR Sensor
 Tor Sensor

 ## Tor Embedded
+To come...

 ## Tor Local
 Tor Sensor requires installing Tor Browser or running Tor as a router.
-This is accomplished by the 1M5 Tor Sensor by using the local Tor Browser's SOCKSv5 proxy address and port.
+This is accomplished by the 1M5 Tor Sensor by using the local Tor's SOCKSv5 proxy address and port.
 If you do not have Tor installed:

 Tor Browser: https://www.torproject.org/download/download.html.en

 Or as a daemon router:
 1. sudo apt install tor
 2. tor